I am sure this has probably crossed your mind before, can I use Swiss cheese instead of provolone?

 Provolone has a high moisture content, and this is what makes it softer and harder to slice.

-So, if you were planning on using provolone for sandwiches or a cheese board, you will need to chill it first before slicing.
+So, if you were planning on using provolone for sandwiches or a cheese board, you would need to chill it first before slicing.

 Whereas Swiss cheese, having a harder texture, slices easily, even at room temperature.

-However, if you wanted to fold your cheese to create an attractive look to your dish, then provolone is the better choice; it is quite pliable.
+However, if you want to fold your cheese to create an attractive look to your dish, then provolone is the better choice; it is quite pliable.

 If you try and fold Swiss cheese, it will undoubtedly break in half.